Who runs this service?

 Your personal information is never shared, or used for purposes other than those listed above, unless we are obliged to by law.

-We sometimes use data from FixMyStreet, or share it with trusted third parties, for research.
-This data is completely anonymised and contains no identifying details such as names, email addresses or the content of reports.
-Our Research Data Release policy may be seen on request.
+mySociety sometimes use report data, or share it with trusted third parties, for research.
+This data is completely anonymised and contains no identifying details such as names, email addresses or the content of reports. mySociety’s Research Data Release policy may be seen on request to them.

-- We email you if someone leaves an update on a report you’ve made.
+- You’ll receive an email if someone leaves an update on a report you’ve made.

-- We only ever send you emails in relation to your reports or use of the site.
+- Royal Borough of Greenwich and/or mySociety will only ever send you emails in relation to your reports or use of the site.
+Your personal details will not be used for any other purpose.

 Subscribing to alerts

-We’ll send you an automated email every time someone makes a report within the area you specify, or when updates are made to a report you’ve opted to follow.
+If you subscribe to an alert, you’ll receive an automated email every time someone makes a report within the area you specify.
 The frequency of these emails will depend on how large your chosen area is and how many reports are made within it, but you won’t get more than one an hour.
+If you’ve opted to follow a report, you’ll receive an email each time an update is made, which could be a change in status made by our team, a comment made by another member of the public, or an update from the person who made the report originally.

 Legal basis for processing